 Wändi Bruine de Bruin is a Provost Professor of Public Policy, Psychology, and Behavioral Science.
 She has published more than 120 peer-reviewed publications on public perceptions of risk, as well as understanding and informing decision making, on topics such as personal health, sustainability and climate change, as well as household finances.
 Across USC, she holds affiliations with the Sol Price School of Public Policy, the Department of Psychology, the Schaeffer Center for Health Policy and Economics, the Center for Economic and Social Research, and the Center for Sustainability Solutions, and the National Center for Risk and Economic Analysis of Terrorism Events (CREATE).
 She is a member of the editorial boards of the Journal of Experimental Psychology:Applied, the Journal of Behavioral Decision Making, Decision, Medical Decision Making, the Journal of Risk Research, and Psychology and Aging.
 Her research on age differences in decision making was recently covered by Psychology Today and the BBC World’s Why Factor.
 She has served on expert panels for the National Academy of Sciences on Communicating Science Effectively and for the Council of the Canadian Academies on Health Product Risk Communication.
-With colleagues in the Center for Economic and Social Research, she is running a national longitudinal survey to track symptoms, risk perceptions, health outcomes, economic experiences, and mental health during the COVID-19 epidemic in the US.
+With colleagues in the Center for Economic and Social Research, she is running a national longitudinal survey to track symptoms, risk perceptions, protective behaviors, food insecurity, and political polarization during the COVID-19 pandemic in the US.
 She is also on the team that is running the 2020 election tracking poll.

 – Schaeffer Center for Health Policy and Economics